Ricci Curvature Formula: Applications to Bonnet-Myers Sharp Irregular Graphs: Introduction

 \item For any vertex $u \in N(y)$ (or $v\in N(x)$), the induced graph $G[N(u) \cap N(x)]$ (or $G[N(v) \cap N(y)]$) is a complete graph with a matching removed, respectively.

 \item There exists two integers $r$ and $t$ satisfying $1\leq t \leq \frac{r}{2}+2$ such that $d_x=d_y=2r+t$ and $d_u=3(r+1)$ for all other vertices $u\not =x$ or $y$. \end{enumerate} \end{theorem}

 \begin{corollary} If $G$ is an irregular Bonnet-Myers sharp graph of diameter $3$, then $G$ has a unique pair of poles. \end{corollary} We have constructed an infinite number of Bonnet-Myers sharp irregular graphs with a diameter of 3.
 Specifically, there exists a Bonnet-Myers sharp graph of diameter $3$ for $t=1,2$ and all $r\geq 1$.
 (We suspect that $t$ is limited to a few specific values.
-Determining all possible pairs of $(r,t)$ appears to be a challenging problem.)
+Determining all possible pairs of $(r,t)$ appears to be a challenging problem).
 On the contrast, there are only four Bonnet-Myers sharp regular graphs of diameter $3$: the hypercube $Q_3$, the Johnson graph $J(6, 3)$, the demi-cubes $Q_6^{(2)}$, and the Gosset graph.

-We additionally prove the following result concerning $C_3$-free Bonnet-Myers sharp graphs. \begin{theorem} Suppose $G$ is a $\mathcal{C}_3$-free Bonnet-Myers sharp graph with diameter $L$.
+We additionally prove the following result concerning $C_3$-free Bonnet-Myers sharp graphs. \begin{theorem} Suppose $G$ is a $C_3$-free Bonnet-Myers sharp graph with diameter $L$.
 If $G$ contains a pole $x$ with $d_x>\frac{2}{3}L$, then $G$ must be the hypercube $Q_L$. \end{theorem}

-When $d_x<\frac{2}{3}L$, Bonnet-Myers sharp irregular graphs may exist.
-See examples in Table \ref{tab:my_label}.
+When $d_x\leq\frac{2}{3}L$, Bonnet-Myers sharp irregular graphs may exist.
+See examples in Table \ref{table1}.

-The remainder of the paper is organized as follows: In Section 2, we establish a theorem of existing integer-valued optimal couplings and a lemma on complementary slackness.
+The remainder of the paper is organized as follows: In Section 2, we establish a theorem on the existence of integer-valued optimal couplings and a lemma on complementary slackness.
 In Section 3, we present the proof of Theorem 4.
-Section 4 is dedicated to proving several lemmas for Bonnet-Myers-sharp graphs.
+Section 4 is dedicated to proving several lemmas for Bonnet-Myers sharp graphs.
 In Section 5, we prove Theorem \ref{thm:structural thm} and also construct many diameter 3 Bonnet-Myers-sharp irregular graphs.
 Finally, in the last section, we examine the $C_3$-free Bonnet-Myers-sharp graphs.